ChrisDevOpsJourney/ikubernetes/kubernetes-networking/cilium/cluster-setup.md

     kubectl get secrets -n kube-system hubble-ca-secret -o yaml | sed -e 's/name: hubble-ca-secret/name: cilium-ca/;/\(resourceVersion\|uid\)/d' | kubectl apply -f -
     cilium hubble disable
     cilium hubble enable
     #Please note that the next time the hubble-generate-certs CronJob runs,
     #it will override the TLS certificates for both Hubble and Relay signing them with hubble-ca-secret (i.e. not ciliium-ca).
     #Relay should continue to work, but this could bring more incompatibility with the CLI (e.g. if you were to disable then re-enable Hubble again through the CLI).
-    cilium hubble port-forward&
+    cilium hubble port-forward &
     hubble status
     hubble observe